Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - Attributes_To_Show=Access_Type

    * - Exceptions
      - An indication of some difference between the usage that was requested and the usage that is being presented in the report.
 The format for the exception values is “*{Exception Code}*: *{Exception Message}* (*{Data}*)” with multiple exception values separated by semicolon-space (“; ”).
-The Exception Code and Exception Message MUST match values provided in Table F.1 of :ref:`Appendix F <appendix-f>`.
-For some exceptions further information MUST be provided in the Data element as indicated in Table F.1, otherwise the Data is optional.
+The Exception Code and Exception Message MUST match values provided in Table D.1 of :ref:`Appendix D <appendix-D>`.
+For some exceptions further information MUST be provided in the Data element as indicated in Table D.1, otherwise the Data is optional.

        Note that for tabular reports usually only the limited set of exceptions which indicate that usage is not, not yet or no longer available will occur.
      - 3031: Usage Not Ready for Requested Dates (request was for 2024-01-01 to 2024-12-31; however, usage is only available to 2024-08-31)